 2015 Durable Camps: The State, the Urban, the Everyday CITY: Analysis of Urban Trends, Culture, Theory, Policy, Action, 19(5).
 Special Issue, co-edited with Silvia Pasquetti.

-2019 forthcoming.
-Sovereignty beyond the State: Exception and Informality in a Western European City.
-International Journal of Urban and Regional Research
+2019 Sovereignty beyond the State: Exception and Informality in a Western European City.
+International Journal of Urban and Regional Research, Online First.

 2019 [Editorial] Racial Urbanities: Towards a Global Cartography.
 Social Identities: Journal for the Study of Race, Nation and Culture 25(1): 1-10.
 With Karim Murji and Manuela Boatcă.